Get alerts of updates about «Who will get the coronavirus vaccine?»

-The risk rises sharply from the 60s and upwards, both for a severe disease course and death.
+The risk rises sharply from the age of 60 and upwards, both for a severe disease course and death.

-Vaccines will protect them from severe disease and as a result, reduce the burden on the health service and everyone who works there.
+Vaccines will protect from a severe disease course and as a result, reduce the burden on the health service and everyone who works there.

 The order of priority can change depending on: